About Chesed

 What happens when Chesed is out of balance?

 When Chesed is in excess: Chesed in excess produces a person with no boundaries.
 They give until depleted, say yes when they mean no, tolerate mistreatment in the name of love, and enable destructive behavior by refusing to hold others accountable.
-When deficient: When Chesed is deficient, a person becomes contracted, withholding, and transactional.
-Love is given only in exchange for something -- approval, reciprocity, control.
+When deficient: When Chesed is deficient, the personality contracts, holds back, and turns transactional.
+Love is given only in exchange for something — approval, reciprocity, control.

 How do you meditate on Chesed?

 Place awareness in the center of the chest and then extend it through the right arm.
-Visualize a cascade of white-blue light pouring from the right side, flowing outward without limit -- over the people you love, the people you find difficult, strangers, animals, the earth itself.
-Let the flow be effortless, not a performance of generosity but a natural overflow.
+Visualize a cascade of white-blue light pouring from the right side, flowing outward without limit — over the people you love, the people you find difficult, strangers, animals, the earth itself.
+Let the flow be effortless.
+Not a performance of generosity; a natural overflow.
 Silently repeat the divine name El, feeling its resonance open the chest.
-The practice is to let love pour until the vessel of self feels transparent.
+The work is to let love pour until the vessel of self feels transparent.
+Buddhist metta bhavana (loving-kindness meditation) prescribes the same circuit in different language: begin with the self, extend to the loved, extend to the neutral, extend to the difficult, extend to all beings without distinction.

 What chakra corresponds to Chesed?